 Tech Specs On The Lumos Matrix

-The helmets are available in black or white, and can be used by bikers, skateboarders, or anyone on scooters.
+The helmets, which are made by Lumos, are available in black or white, and can be used by bikers, skateboarders, or anyone on scooters.
 The helmets can be a bit pricey, but the cost pales in comparison to the price of hefty medical bills in the wake of an accident or, you know, your life.
 Lumos Matrix helmets operate via Bluetooth 4.0 and can be charged by USB.
 The lithium polymer batteries on the helmets last around four hours, which should get you through a couple of commutes in the dark without having to plug them in again.
 When you do have to charge them, though, they’re designed to charge fully in about five hours.
 When the helmet is turned off, the stand-by time for the batter is about 25,000 hours, so you don’t need to worry about it dying when you’re not using it.

-Apple’s smart helmets can connect to your phone or Apple watch via Bluetooth to sync with apps like the Health app.
+Lumos smart helmets can connect to your phone or Apple watch via Bluetooth to sync with apps like the Health app.
 This makes it easy to track your commute and speed if logging your workout is something that you’re passionate about.
 The 1,000 lumen LED lights on the helmet are easily spotted by drivers, and the turn signal on the helmets can be adjusted from a button that sits on your bike handle.
 Lumos Matrix helmets, which just went on sale on Wednesday, are available on the Apple website for $249.95 and come in black and white.
 Check out the helmets in action below: